Family Treatment Courts Training and Technical Assistance Program (FTC TTA Program)

 - Peer learning court program to identify and bring in visiting FTC professionals to provide mentorship and practical guidance to family treatment courts

-- Publications, reports, and other materials on topics related to family treatment courts, including the Family Treatment Court Planning Guide and Family Treatment Court Best Practice Standards documents
+- Publications, reports, and other materials on topics related to family treatment courts, including a planning guide and other documents describing best practices and national standards

 Who Can Receive Services from This Program